ldj01/e-s-t/lst_auxiliary_data/README.md

 #### build_narr_aux_archive_from_CISL_RDA.py

 This script is used to retrieve data from the NARR archive located at http://rda.ucar.edu   This data is provided in 1 to 4 day increments depending on the year and days in the month.
 Most files are 3day files.
-When a file is downloaded and processed, all days with the file will be processed and added(or will update) the local archive.
+When a file is downloaded and processed, all days within the file will be processed and added to (or will update) the local archive.
 See http://rda.ucar.edu for more details about the contents of the data.

 #### update_narr_aux_data.py